m0d3rnX/Marlin-FlashForge-Creator-Pro-2016/README.md

 + firmware fan control for the extruders enabled instead of gcode-based

-Just load this code and compile it straight ahead after changing the environment to "MightyBoard2560" and flash it.
+Just load this code, change the environment to "MightyBoard2560", compile it and flash it.

 To-Do
 + Change the workspace offset X: -35